tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 ### 1.8 Diagram of Classes and Properties (non-normative)

 The (non-normative) diagram below illustrating `Validation` related concepts across needs, solutions, and reports areas of the framework is intended to help understand the normative statements in section 2 below.
-The diagram shows the relationships between `Validation`, `ValidationMethod`, and `ValidationAssertion` classes, as well as their connections to other classes such as `DataQualityNeed`, `DataQualitySolution`, and `DataQualityReport`.
+The diagram shows the expected relationships among `Validation`, `ValidationMethod`, and `Specification` classes, as well as their expected connections to other subclasses of `DataQualityNeed`, `DataQualitySolution`, and `DataQualityReport`.
+Section 2 below provides normative guidance on how properties are expected to be used to relate instances of these classes in a consistent way, as expectations limiting the open world assumptions of the RDF/OWL modeling of the `bdqffdq:` vocabulary.

 ![Diagram of Validation, ValidationMethod, and ValidationAssertion with related classes](../guide/bdqffdq/bdqffdq_data_quality_needs_solutions_report_validation.svg "Validation concepts in the Needs, Solutions, and Reports levels.")

 The use of classes and properties in [bdqtest:](../../dist/bdqtest.ttl) also follow the guidance provided in [2.1 Use of Properties (normative)](#21-use-of-properties-normative).
-The blue (`DataQualityNeeds`) and green (`DataQualitySolutions`) concepts in this diagram illustrate how this guidance is used in bdqtest: to relate the set of terms used to define a `Validation`.
-The tan (`DataQualityReports`) concepts in the diagram illustrate how a `ValidationAssertion` in a `DataQualityReport` can be related to a `Validation` and it's `Specification`.
+The blue (`DataQualityNeeds`) and green (`DataQualitySolutions`) concepts in this diagram illustrate how this guidance is used in `bdqtest:` to relate the set of terms used to define a `Validation`.
+The tan (`DataQualityReports`) concepts in the diagram illustrate how a `ValidationAssertion` in a `DataQualityReport` can be related to a `Validation` and its `Specification`.

 ## 2 Use of Terms (normative)